UT-ABCS/level-up/README.md

 # ABCS Level Up
 <img width="729" alt="Screenshot 2023-08-31 at 4 08 14 PM" src="https://github.com/UT-ABCS/level-up/assets/91110018/fffb945a-a032-43cd-a878-45cd9991f622">

+Level Up is ABCS' professional development initiative, meant to give attendees insight to good practices to prepare for going into the tech industry.
 This repository serves as a one-way directory of all the Level Up sessions hosted by ABCS.

 ## Upcoming Sessions
-- GitHub Guide
+- GitHub Guide (10/2)
-- CS Course Survival Guide
+- CS Course Survival Guide (10/16)
-- How to Research Companies
+- How to Research Companies (10/30)
-- How to Network
+- How to Network (11/13)

 ## Past Sessions
 - Look at the Career Week section